 Email marketing is any message sent to customers or potential customers with the purpose of facilitating the commercial aims of a business, whether that be email marketing to make money or to simply foster loyalty.

-When you sign up to a website’s newsletter, that’s email marketing.
+When you sign up for a website’s newsletter, that’s email marketing.

-When you scribble your email address on your local band’s beer stained sign up sheet, that’s email marketing.
+Even if you scribble your email address on your local band’s beer-stained sign-up sheet, that’s email marketing.

 It is an inescapable thing in this day and age.

 Let’s take a look through some of the main ways email marketing (or emarketing) can benefit your business.